daniel-molina/visualequation/README.md

 Volunteers needed!

+### Debian 9.0 and Ubuntu 18.04 or derivatives

+$ sudo apt-get install python-pygame python-tk texlive-latex-recommended dvipng texlive-font-utils textlive-science libimage-exiftool-perl

-### Debian/Ubuntu or derivatives
+### Ubuntu 14.04 and 16.04 or derivatives

-The following packages should be enough:

-* python-pygame
-* python-tk
-* texlive-latex-recommended
-* dvipng
-* texlive-font-utils
-* texlive-math-extra (or textlive-science in newer versions)
-* libimage-exiftool-perl

-LaTeX will require a lot of MB, but the quality of the equations is incredible too.
+$ sudo apt-get install python-pygame python-tk texlive-latex-recommended dvipng texlive-font-utils textlive-math-extra libimage-exiftool-perl

+## Checking that dependencies are fulfilled

 If you have the sources you can see if everything is installed properly running the test: